 - List of Current Medications (even herbal supplements)

-- Comfortable attire (t-shirts, shorts, gowns, pajamas)
+- Comfortable attire (t-shirts, shorts, yoga/sweat pants, or pajamas)

 Some patients may be more comfortable using their own pillows or blankets, so please feel free to bring anything from home to ensure a peaceful night’s sleep.